 The purpose of a weight distribution hitch is to ensure the towing vehicle has a level and smooth ride.
 This means you are able to tow to the maximum weight capacity of your trailer hitch without the vehicle sagging or becoming difficult to handle.
 If the trailer weighs over 50% of the tow vehicles weight, a weight distribution hitch with sway control is recommended as it will make the towing vehicle much easier to handle.

 Table of Contents

-- 7 Weight Distribution Hitch Buying Guide
+Weight Distribution Hitch Comparison

 |Weight Distribution Hitch||GTW||Tongue Weight|

 |Blue Ox BXW1500 SWAYPRO||15,000 LBS||1,500 LBS|